 - Your brewed pour-over, fully drained, gently swirled, and decanted into a small cup.

 You do not need lab gear.
 A $40 DiFluid plus $15 of syringe filters is enough.
+I bought my first strip of ten filters and got six months of weekend V60 brewing out of them.

 1. Swirl and decant the brew